toubia-j/text-to-sql-generator/README.md

 - `requirements.txt` — Python dependencies
 - `README.md` — Project documentation
 - `.github/` — GitHub issues, workflows, and project boards
+-
+## Datasets
+For details on the datasets used in this project (including download links and preprocessing instructions), see the [Datasets README](data/README.md).

 ## Docker Setup